Family grieves for girl with sparkly eyes and cheeky laugh

 Kauri told Stuff she had felt deep down that Taya's problem was not anxiety and was now hoping to get answers to the cause and to ensure it didn't happen to her other daughters.

 A the Givealittle page has been setup for the family to help take the financial pressure off her parents and four sisters while they grieve.
-As of Tuesday night, $12,500 had been raised.
+As of Sunday afternoon, $16,500 had been raised.

 "Taya was kind and nurturing - looking out for others less fortunate and making sure no one was left behind...
 She was so so special to those of us lucky enough to have known her," the Givealittle page said.